charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 math: true
 ---

-Well, it's pretty much all in the title.
-Gradient boosting is one of those unavoidable algorithms if you're a data science professional - it's very common, fast, lightweight, and capable of exceptional accuracy when tuned correctly.
+Gradient boosting is one of those unavoidable algorithms if you're a data scientist or ML practitioner - it's very common, fast, lightweight, and capable of exceptional performance when tuned correctly.
+So how does it work?
-There's been renewed enthusiasm for gradient boosting algorithms with the advent of popular frameworks like XGBoost and LightGBM, and they get used for almost everything - so much so that it's difficult to find a Kaggle competition winner that doesn't use some form of gradient boosting.

 <!-- more -->